gwen-interpreter/gwen-web/README.md

 Key Features
 ------------
-- Tests are written in plain text
+- Tests are plain text acceptance specifications
 - Tests can be run in batch mode or interactively
 - Tests can be run sequentially or in parallel
 - Interactive console allows verifying before running